jecs-imperial/integers/README.md

 Constructor zero:Integer
 ```
 Overloading constructors in this manner would mean decorating them in some way under the hood, so to speak.
-When the user encounters `zero`, it would be ambiguous as to whether the term was a natural number or an integer.
+When the user encounters `zero`, it would be ambiguous as to whether the term were a natural number or an integer.

 Instead, the types themselves are overloaded, specifically:
 ```